Last Updated on

 The 1.5-mile segment of 11th street from Shepherd to Michaux is currently in the design phase.
-Based off of community support and a preliminary feasibility assessment, the 11th street project will advance into detailed study and design.
-Preliminary designs will include safety treatments along the project corridor, such as the pedestrian refuge island at 11th and Nicholson.
+Based on community support and a preliminary feasibility assessment, the 11th Street project will advance into detailed study and design, including safety treatments along the project corridor, such as a pedestrian refuge island at 11th and Nicholson.
+Additional refuge islands will be considered along the corridor.
 The project team will continue to share information with the community, including the preliminary designs, and collect input throughout this process.

 In addition to being identified in the Houston Bike Plan, the 11th Street Bikeway proposal aims to improve safety for people driving, biking, and walking in the Heights area.

 One solution to improve safety for all road users is to convert 11th Street from its existing four-lane configuration to that of a two-lane configuration with a center turn lane.
 How does this make it safer?